 If you’d rather your Knights were armed with a minigun the size of an affordable family car, the Avenger Gatling Cannon is for you.
-With 12 Strength 6 AP-2 damage 2 shots this is a go-to Space Marine killer (though see the notes above…).
-The relic Avenger Gatling Cannon Endless Fury has better AP and an extra d6 shots, hard to resist.
+With 18 Strength 6 AP-2 damage 2 shots this is a go-to Space Marine killer.

-Only the Knight Preceptor bears the Las Impulsor, a curious rapid firing laser weapon that fires d6 high-Strength, anti-armour shots at short range, and 2d6 anti-infantry shots at long range.
-It’s not a blast weapon, which is a mixed blessing; though it lacks the guaranteed minimum shots against large units, it can still be fired into melee.
+Only the Knight Preceptor bears the Las Impulsor, a curious rapid firing laser weapon with the Blast keyword that fires D6 high-Strength, anti-armour shots at short range, and 2D6 anti-infantry shots at long range.

 These Questoris knights can all be fitted with carapace mounted weapons, from the anti-aircraft Twin Icarus Autocannons, parabolic Ironstorm Missiles that can target units outside line of sight, or dedicated anti-tank guns of the Stormspear Rocket Pod.

 Add in a smattering of ancillary guns (Meltaguns or Heavy Stubbers mounted in the torso, a Tracer Heavy Stubber in the Rapid-fire Battle Cannon, and underslung Heavy Flamer in the Avenger Gatling Cannon), and Imperial Knights bristle with heavy weaponry.

-The largest Knight kit made by Games Workshop, the Dominus Knights are walking battleships, bristling with firepower.
-Reflecting their predilection for ranged combat, Dominus-class Knights have worse Weapon Skill than their Questor siblings (though their giant footfalls are no less deadly).
+The largest plastic Knight kit made by Games Workshop, the Dominus Knights are walking battleships, bristling with firepower.
+Reflecting their predilection for ranged combat, Dominus-class Knights are slow and cumberson when caught in combat (though their giant footfalls are still deadly).
 Two Dominus kits are available, the Castellan and the Valiant.

 |Plasma decimator and Volcano lance